HerpDerpinstine/bHapticsOSC/README.md

-# bHapticsOSC_VRC
+# bHapticsOSC
-Application to allow the bHaptics Player to interface with VRChat over OSC.
+Application to allow the bHaptics Player to interface over OSC.
 Special Thanks to [bHaptics](https://www.bhaptics.com) for making the bHaptics Gear as well as supporting me wherever needed! :D

 - Coming Soon...